davelpz/Resume/resume.md

 ###### Highlights
 - Senior Engineer for internationally distributed teams: Duties include project planning, scheduling, and using various management tools to control scope, schedule, and costs.
-- Developed patented web frameworks currently in use at Verizon.
+- Developed patented web frameworks currently being utilized by Verizon IT.
-- Recognized by my peers as a subject matter expert in web technologies such as HTML5, CSS3, Javascript, jQuery, Java, SQL, and Unix.
+- Recognized by my peers as a subject matter expert in web technologies i.e. HTML5, CSS3, Javascript, jQuery, Java, SQL, and Unix.
 - System Designer: Duties included planning, designing architecture, developing, and implementing numerous systems.
 Focusing on user centered content that meet business and technical requirements.
 Team Lead for internationally distributed teams.
   **Systems (some examples)**